 To go along with my last post about the perfect profile, I thought it could be helpful to pick apart the things that my wife and I considered with our own profile pictures (we have been through the process twice).
 We went with a very large adoption agency where there were close to 1,000 profiles listed, but we were lucky and were chosen relatively quickly for both of our adoptions.

 These are the things that we told ourselves when we made decisions about our first profile picture before we had any children.

 First, the setting is interesting.
 Being on the rocks is more interesting than being on the couch.
 Next, we wanted our picture to say something about us.
 We wanted our picture to say, “We aren’t people that just sit around; we do interesting things.”
 My wife chose her favorite hobby and I chose mine and we captured that.
 The fact that we’re both holding something makes the picture interesting.
 We’re not just another pair of faces.
 Hobbies say that we’re interesting people.
 And, believe it or not, this was one of the biggest factors in our getting chosen so quickly.
 When we asked the birth mother who chose us about why she chose us, she told us that she typed in just two keywords for the search- “music, photography”.
 She then browsed the pictures that came up with those keywords and our picture stood out to her enough for her to click on our profile.
 The rest is history.

 As far as the red polka-dot border.
-Well, like I said in my last blog post, we aren’t afraid of the word “corny.”
+Well, as I said in my last blog post, we aren’t afraid of the word “corny.”
 We know that’s corny.
 We also know that red polka-dots stand out.

 Polka-dots maybe a little too much for a lot of people, but colorful borders never hurt when you’re trying to catch someone’s eye, especially since very few people do it.

 We cropped the picture square to maximize the visible size.
 We cropped the picture as close as we could to our faces while still being able to have my guitar and my wife’s camera included in the picture.